Tunings and Temperament

 The diatonic major scale

-AKA the ionic mode.
+AKA the ionian mode.
 This is your familiar major scale, though seldom heard on a NAS flute.
 Available for lowest flutes only.

 The diatonic natural minor scale

 Why ‘natural’ minor?
 It is the relative minor (the 6th, or aeolian mode) of its major counterpart, thus contains the same notes.
-Available for the lowest flutes only.
+Available for the mid A and lower flutes only.

 The hijaz